ahungry/vader3/README.md

 map native button presses using Qjoypad or AntiMicroX (I enjoy having 8 additional buttons myself).

+# Testing

+I've tested the following with good results:

+- Final Fantasy XIV (via Lutris/wine)
+- Diablo IV (via Lutris/wine)
+- qjoypad (re-mapping software)

+and the following with OK results:

+- Steam controller config (It shows the controller as if it was a Playstation layout, not an Xbox one.
+It will will allow you to assign/remap the main face buttons to the special buttons, but the special buttons do not show up as distinct input items - so you could use qjoypad or antimicrox in tandem with Steam there perhaps)

 # Copyright

 Matthew Carter <m@ahungry.com>